unswdb/NovaGraph-v2/src/features/visualizer/schema-inputs/README.md

 ## Conclusion

-By following this guide, you can extend schema inputs in NovaGraph's visualizer to support additional Kuzu types.
+With this guide, you can extend schema inputs in NovaGraph's visualizer to support additional Kuzu types.
 Ensure proper validation, compatibility, and registration for each new type to maintain consistency and reliability across the codebase.